Arsenic contamination of groundwater

 BGS arsenic research by area

 Documented problems with arsenic in groundwater and the environment.
-BGS © UKRI.

-Studies have focused on La Pampa Province, part of the vast Chaco-Pampean Plain, which covers a large part of the country.
+Studies focused on La Pampa Province, which is part of the vast Chaco-Pampean Plain that covers a large part of the country.
+The region is a semi-arid plain where shallow groundwater resources occur largely in Quaternary loess deposits.

-Arsenic in Pampean groundwater
+As in Pampean groundwater

 In urban areas, response to the groundwater-quality problems is to treat by reverse osmosis to remove solutes from drinking water.
 Such options are less viable in rural areas and poor drinking-water quality remains an important issue for the rural populations.